DRACULAHAS RISEN FROM

 Which brings us to the trio of Anna's daughter, Maria (virginal but willing), her boyfriend, Paul (VERY willing), and Zena the barmaid (Barbara Ewing: TORTURE GARDEN).

 You see, Monsignor is Maria's uncle.
-Maria (Vernoica Carlson: HAMMERHEAD, FRANKENSTEIN MUST BE DESTROYED, CROSSPLOT, THE HORROR OF FRANKENSTEIN, VAMPIRA, THE GHOUL, BLACK EASTER, FREAKSHOW) is having her birthday when she becomes "marrying age" (and all that implies...).
+At Maria's (Vernoica Carlson: HAMMERHEAD, FRANKENSTEIN MUST BE DESTROYED, CROSSPLOT, THE HORROR OF FRANKENSTEIN, VAMPIRA, THE GHOUL, BLACK EASTER, FREAKSHOW) next birthday she becomes "marrying age" (and all that implies...).

 Paul (Barry Andrews: BLOOD ON SATAN'S CLAW, REVENGE, DOCTOR WHO [TV-1979]) is there to help her celebrate (and all that implies...), but feathers get ruffled when Paul admits to the Monsignor that he's an atheist.